PatrickKyei/exception/_posts/2024-05-25-how-to-become-productive-in-an-attention-sucking-society.md

 ---
-title: the creative hack to become more productive
+title: the creative hack to become more productive in an attention sucking society
 image:
   path: /assets/img/creative-hack.png
   alt: creative hack
 date: 2024-05-26 07:35:00 +00
 categories: [Business, Productivity]
 tags: [letters, creativity, business]
+---

 We are living in a very intriguing and strange age.

 > It is transformational when someone teaches you how to be purposeful about your thoughts, how to take charge of your life and your brain.